adaltas/klotho/README.md

 [![Build Status](https://secure.travis-ci.org/adaltas/node-templated-object.png)][travis]

-# Node.js Klotho
+# Node.js Self Templated project

-Klotho brings the power of templating to your literal object with a graph resolution of the references.
-It traverse an object recursively and use the same self-referenced object as a context.
+Self Templated brings the power of templating to your literal object with a graph resolution of the references.
+It traverses an object recursively and use the same self-referenced object as a context.
 It is entirely agnostic of the templating engine being used and default to [Handlebars](https://handlebarsjs.com/).

 If this is not clear, imagine a templating engine rendering all the string of an object and inject that same object as a context.

-If this is still not clear, imagine a configuration where each value can referenced other values from that same configuratioon, see the example below.
+If this is still not clear, imagine a configuration where each value can referenced other values from that same configuration, see the example below.

 If you have understood but a more sarrow introduction would have helped, please [share your suggestions](https://github.com/adaltas/node-templated-object/edit/master/README.md).